 A Night at the Theater

 Relive the sixties with The Who’s Tommy, the story of the pinball wizard through the sounds of the iconic 1969 album by Pete Townshend and company.
 The show appears at the Stage Theater at the Denver Performing Arts Complex from April 20-May 27, 2018.

 Back by popular demand: Tony Award-winning musical comedy The Book of Mormon returns to the Ellie Caulkins Opera House at the DCPA from June 13 to July 1, 2018.

 Theatergoers can get an inside look at the DCPA venues, costume shops, and design studios with a Behind-the-Scenes Tour, available every Monday and Saturday at 10 a.m.

 On June 2 and 3, 2018, more than 200 artists will create chalk magic on Larimer Square.
 The Denver Chalk Art Festival includes a Kids’ Corner for young artists, music, and a Capture the Color Photo Contest.
 Admission is free.

 Head to the Colorado Convention Center June 15-17, 2018 for Denver Comic Con.
 The fun features art, merchandise, cosplay, gaming, and a section just for the kids.
 Meet Molly Ringwald, Gaten Matarazzo, and many more celebrity guests.

 Denver has something for everyone and every season.
 Thinking about a permanent move?
-Find your dream Denver home: contact Lana Cordier Shelton, your Certified Luxury Home Marketing Specialist.
+Find your dream Denver home: contact Lana Cordier, your Certified Luxury Home Marketing Specialist.